-Intermittent Fasting… something that everyone wants to try when it comes to losing weight.
+Intermittent Fasting… something that everyone wants to try when it comes to losing weight fast.
 But does it work?
 Are there any real health benefits to doing it?
 If so, what’s the best way to navigate it?

 If you are wanting to learn even more strategies for weight loss, check out the free NASM mini-course on The Science of Effective Weight Loss.

 First, what is intermittent fasting?
 Intermittent fasting is described as an eating pattern that includes hours or days of no or minimal food consumption without deprivation of essential nutrients.

 Common types of intermittent fasting include:

 • Complete alternate day fasting - this method involves alternating days of fasting, where no energy/calorie-containing foods or beverages are consumed with eating days (ad libitum).

 • Modified fasting or 5:2 diet - this method involves consuming 20-25% of energy needs on non-consecutive fasting days and eating ad-libitum the other five days.